insinfo/galileo/packages/gitbook/guides/controllers.md

 }

 main() async {
-  Angel app = new Angel(reflector: MirrorsReflector());
+  Galileo app = new Galileo(reflector: MirrorsReflector());
   await app.configure(new TodoController().configureServer);
 }
 ```

-Rather than extending from `Routable`, controllers act as [plugins](https://github.com/angel-dart/angel/wiki/Using-Plug-ins) when called.
+Rather than extending from `Routable`, controllers act as [plugins](https://github.com/galileo-dart/galileo/wiki/Using-Plug-ins) when called.
 This pseudo-plugin will wire all your routes for you.

 ### @Expose\(\)